-Day & Time: Tuesday 1:45-2:55
+Day & Time: Thursday 9:00-10:10

-To Kill a Mockingbird by: Harper Lee
+To Kill A Mockingbird by Harper Lee

-All classes are full year classes.
+All classes are full-year classes.
 Students enrolled in a Fall Semester class will automatically enroll for Spring Semester in December to ensure their place in the class.
 Pricing is per semester.